yqz5514/Final-Project-Group3/Code/Readme.md

 Extract data to same diractory as main file and run main.py

 Instruction in running the .ipny file:
-- please upload the jason file in this folder
+- please upload the kaggle jason file to the secong cell in file